anharrington/handsonpython/rstP/whilestatements.rst

 The idea here is to see how many years it will take a bank account to grow to at least a given value, assuming a fixed annual interest.
 Write a program ``savings.py``.
-Prompts the user for three numbers: an initial balance, the annual percentage for interest as a decimal. like .04 for 4%, and the final balance desired.
+Prompt the user for three numbers: an initial balance, the annual percentage for interest as a decimal, like .04 for 4%, and the final balance desired.

+All the monetary amounts that you print should be rounded to *exactly* two decimal places.
+Start by printing the initial balance this way.
+For example, if the initial balance was entered as 123.5, it should be reprinted by your program as 123.50.
-Print the initial balance, and the balance each year until the desired amount is reached.
-Round displayed amounts to two decimal places, as usual.
+Also print the balance each year until the desired amount is reached or passed.
+The first balance at or past the target should be the last one printed.

 The math:  The amount next year is the amount now times (1 + interest fraction), so if I have $500 now and the interest rate is .04,
 I have $500*(1.04) = $520 after one year and after two years I have,
-$520*(1.04) = $540.80.
+$520*(1.04) = $540.80....

-If I enter into the program a $500 starting balance, .04 interest rate and a target of $550, the program prints::
+For example, if I respond to the prompts, and enter into the program a $500 starting balance, .04 interest rate and a target of $550, the program prints::

    500.00